 \section{Introduction}

-In a strategic-form game, (mixed) strategy $\sigma_i$ for player $i$ is \emph{strictly dominated} if there exists another (mixed) strategy $\sigma'_i$ such that $\sigma'_i$ performs strictly better than $\sigma_i$ regardless of the strategy used by the opponent(s): formally, if $u_i(\sigma'_i,s_{-i}) > u_i(\sigma'_i,s_{-i)}$ for all pure strategy profiles (vector of pure strategies) $s_{-i} \in S_{-i}$ for the opposing agents.
-(Note that the requirement that this holds for all opposing pure strategy profiles is enough to ensure that it also holds for all mixed strategy profiles of the opponents as well).
+In a normal-form game, (mixed) strategy $\sigma_i$ for player $i$ is \emph{strictly dominated} if there exists another (mixed) strategy $\sigma'_i$ such that $\sigma'_i$ performs strictly better than $\sigma_i$ regardless of the strategies used by the opponent(s): formally, if $u_i(\sigma'_i,s_{-i}) > u_i(\sigma_i,s_{-i)}$ for all pure strategy profiles (vectors of pure strategies) $s_{-i} \in S_{-i}$ for the opposing agents.
+(Note that the requirement that this holds for all opposing pure strategy profiles is enough to ensure that it also holds for all mixed strategy profiles of the opponents as well.)
 Clearly it would be irrational for an agent to play a strictly dominated strategy, as another strategy will do strictly better regardless of the beliefs of what the opponents would play.
-Strategy $\sigma'_i$ \emph{weakly dominates} $\sigma$ if the inequality holds weakly (though strictly for at least one pure strategy profile): formally, $u_i(\sigma',s_{-i}) \geq u_i(\sigma'_i,s_{-i})$ for all $s_{-i} \in S_{-i}$ where the inequality is strict for at least one $s_{-i}$.
+Strategy $\sigma'_i$ \emph{weakly dominates} $\sigma_i$ if the inequality holds weakly (though strictly for at least one pure strategy profile): formally, $u_i(\sigma'_i,s_{-i}) \geq u_i(\sigma_i,s_{-i})$ for all $s_{-i} \in S_{-i}$ where the inequality is strict for at least one $s_{-i}$.
 (The condition that at least one inequality is strict is simply to rule out saying that a strategy is dominated by an identical strategy).
-Similar to strict domination it seems clearly irrational for an agent to play a strategy that is weakly dominated, as another strategy will perform at least as well (and sometimes strictly better) regardless of the strategies employed by the opponent(s).